Take Action!

 Climate Wisconsin-Lakes 2050

-Explore how climate changes will alter our lake ecosystems and how lake managers can prepare for and adapt to those changes.
+Explore how climate changes will alter our lake ecosystems.
+Take action to prepare for and adapt to those changes.

 Built & Natural Environment Resiliency Menu